tristanrussell/DoD/Readme.txt

 After you have finished your turn, Lord Michael will take his turn.
 Lord Michael takes turns just like you however his only goal is to catch you.
-He will not need to stop to pickup gold or exit the cave, therefore he will only use the MOVE and LOOK commands.
+He will not need to stop to pickup gold or exit the dungeon, therefore he will only use the MOVE and LOOK commands.

 Good Luck!